abdomagdy0/abdomagdy0.github.io/source/_posts/HTB-SolarLab.md

 -----------------------------------
 ## SYSTEM SHELL

-I tried to login to the openfire page but it didnt work out Lets try to use it as the administrator password for the machine itself using smbexec:
+Lets try to use that as the administrator password for the machine using smbexec:
 ```
 impacket-smbexec administrator:'<pw>'@<victim-ip
 ```